project-fir/fir-lamdera/ideas.md

 #### Practical prototyping
 After some thinking and reading, I believe Elastic Search Cloud is the least-gluey practical option for protoyping this architecture.
 I've already set up a new instance, and got some toy data indexed.

 Here's a diagram of the architecture I'm pursuing first.
-If you're new to Lamdera, note that the backend and frontend are a single code-repo, working together glueless-ly.
 ![schema fields](./assets/fig2.png)

-#### Last idea:
+#### Another idea:
 An example of the post-schema change notification panel.
 When adding new types of data to an index, elastic cloud notifies you to confirm the types (it presents it's best guess).
 This is pretty cool, I like this approach better than [Great Expectations](https://greatexpectations.io/).
 Is there a possible UI that can give us an "evergreen-ed" version of this?
 ![schema fields](./assets/fig1.png)